BmpCorp/music-library-backend/README.md

 - MySQL 8
 - nginx
 - Meilisearch as search engine
+- Redis for cache
-- Redis as caching and queue driver
+- RabbitMQ as message broker
 - Docker and Docker Compose for deployment
 - **Backpack 6** for admin panels
 - Spatie Laravel Media Library with Backpack support